-Walsh, a Democrat, was the representative for New Jersey's 4th congressional district from 1913 to 1915.
+Walsh was the representative for New Jersey’s 4th congressional district and was a Democrat.
+He served from 1913 to 1915.

 From Apr 1913 to Mar 1915, Walsh missed 128 of 281 roll call votes, which is 45.6%.
 This is worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.